-- Have personal and/or professional concerns
+- Having personal and/or professional concerns

-The other security films of the FFVL are available under: https://federation.ffvl.fr/pages/parapente-films-securite
+Other Safety films of the FFVL are available under: https://federation.ffvl.fr/pages/parapente-films-securite

 - Make a quick return to the slope or trees to limit the time spent in this position and attempt a landing. -> However, it can be difficult to maneuver the wing if the brakes have been dropped, which will probably be the case if you find yourself in this situation (see photo above)...

-TECHNICAL SOLUTIONS: the geometry of the harnesses
+TECHNICAL SOLUTIONS: the harness geometry

-Harness with separate thigh straps + ventral
+Harness with separate thigh straps + frontal straps

 Harness with "V" anchor

-ATTENTION: depending on the seat of the harness (seatplate, separate thigh legs, hammock), the position of the pilot can generate an asymmetry in the harness, which will certainly result in a rotation of the wing.
+WARNING: depending on the seat of the harness (seatplate, separate thigh legs, hammock), the position of the pilot can generate an asymmetry in the harness, which will certainly result in a rotation of the wing.

-Harness to put on (without buckles)
+Harness to slip on (without buckles)